goyamamoto/effetune/README.md

 Want to create your own audio plugins?
 Check out our [Plugin Development Guide](docs/plugin-development.md).
 Want to build a desktop app?
 Check out our [Build Guide](build.md).

+### Debugging Garbage Collection

+When running the desktop version, EffeTune now logs Node.js garbage collection events.
+These events appear briefly in the bottom-right corner of the window and in the developer console.
+Use this to verify whether audio glitches coincide with GC pauses.

 ## Links

 [Version History](docs/version-history.md)